SixArm/mast-cell-help/topics/adrenaline-auto-injector/index.md

-# Adrenaline emergency auto-injector
+# Adrenaline auto-injector

-An adrenaline emergency auto-injector is a medical device designed to quickly and easily administer a dose of [adrenaline](../adrenaline/) (a.k.a. epinephrine) in cases of severe allergic reactions [anaphylaxis](../anaphylaxis/).
+An adrenaline auto-injector is a medical device designed to quickly and easily administer a dose of [adrenaline](../adrenaline/) (a.k.a. epinephrine) in cases of severe allergic reactions [anaphylaxis](../anaphylaxis/).
 Brand name: EpiPen.

 **Key points**: